amy-panda/Text_Analysis_Covid_Vaccine_Hesitancy/README.md

 - 22% questions the side effects of the second shot or booster shot
 - 12% expresses the concern about the side effects in children or women
 - 8% doubts the underreporting of side effects
 - the remaining reflects the lack of knowledge in the vaccine such as its side effect, the commonality of side effects and the relationship between vaccine effectiveness and its side effects.
+&nbsp;  &nbsp;

 #### Kids
 ![Kids](https://github.com/amy-panda/Text_Analysis_Covid_Vaccine_Hesitancy/blob/main/images/kids.png)

 Based on the pie chart, 11% of expressions shows the unwillingness to get their children vaccinated from the parents' perspective.
 Some main concerns concentrate on the safety issue of the vaccine, whether the vaccine is compulsory in school, impact of the vaccine on children (such as side effects, missing school), and variances between children and adults in terms of vaccine doses and effectiveness.
+&nbsp;  &nbsp;

 #### Trust
 ![Trust](https://github.com/amy-panda/Text_Analysis_Covid_Vaccine_Hesitancy/blob/main/images/trust.png)